dsoto/ensp-202-notes/motivation.md

     - a bathtub with a faucet and a drain
 - The situation you are modeling won't always look exactly like the model

-## Model Thinking

-- A model is an approximation that allows us to think about the world
 - All models are wrong, some are useful
 - Can you think of an example of a model?